Lala Kent Hints Religion Could Have Influenced Friendship With Katie Maloney

 A post shared by Give Them Lala (@lalakent) on

-Kent recently sat down with Bravo and she opened up about her past.
-Lala rarely talks about her past and her home state of Utah, but she’s learned that Katie is also from Utah and they do have a lot in common.
+Kent recently sat down with Bravo and opened up about her past.
+Lala rarely talks about her past and her home state of Utah, but she’s learned Katie is also from Utah and that they do have a lot in common.
 It seems like Lala thinks they could have been great friends if they had just given their friendship an honest shot.

 “Last year we had a few moments where we bonded over being from Utah, but obviously that didn’t last.
-That was not a make or break of the friendship,” Lala Kent tells Bravo, sharing that when people aren’t raised Mormon in Utah, you automatically become an outcast.
+That was not a make or break of the friendship,” Lala Kent told Bravo, sharing that when people aren’t raised Mormon in Utah, you automatically become an outcast.

 “It’s so weird.
 And she also wasn’t raised Mormon, which is the main culture and religion in that state.
 And so even [the fact] that we’re both raised in a Mormon state and neither of us were raised that way, that right there should bond you.
-That’s tough being in that environment and you being the outcast,” Kent continues, revealing that she felt like an outcast because she was not a believer.
+That’s tough being in that environment and you being the outcast,” Kent continued, revealing that she felt like an outcast because she was not a believer.

 A post shared by Give Them Lala (@lalakent) on